 So what was the best part?
 It might just be the overwhelming experience of love and welcome, which I’ve received in returning home.
 I’ve heard more “We missed you… I missed you” than I can count.
 I’ve had seniors and second graders give me a hug and tell me they are glad I’ve returned safe and sound.
 Kindnesses in word and gesture have been bountiful.
 And for all of them, I’m thankful.
 I’m grateful.
 I’m humbled.
 Humbled to be home.
 Humbled to be your priest and pastor.
 Humbled to be part of this Holy Family family.
 So thank you!

 Nothing Less than saints for the Holy Family of God.

-Holy Family, animated by the Holy Spirit, Pray for us.
+Holy Family, Producing Fruit for the Lord, Pray for us.

 ~ Fr Jeremy M. Gries